More Disney World Secrets

 The other day we talked about the Disney World Secrets in the Theme Parks and the Hotels.
 There are lots more "secrets" to share.

-On this page, we'll talk about Downtown Disney, the Restaurants, the Water Parks, and everything else around the "World".
+On this page, we'll talk about Disney Springs, the Restaurants, the Water Parks, and everything else around the "World".

-Downtown Disney is a hot spot for locals who want to soak up some Disney magic, and visitors love it for a change of pace from the parks (with some great shopping, entertainment, and dining to boot!).
+Disney Springs is a hot spot for locals who want to soak up some Disney magic, and visitors love it for a change of pace from the parks (with some great shopping, entertainment, and dining to boot!).
 But it’s also a great source for free entertainment throughout the year.
-Here are Dad’s top 3 Walt Disney World Secrets for Downtown Disney.
+Here are Dad’s top 3 Walt Disney World Secrets for Disney Springs.

 Holly Jolly Holidays